 These are some of the broad categories of financial ratio analysis used at different stages to measure growth and stability, and eventually, investment prospects.
 Ratio analysis can take many forms, and accordingly, the formula will change.

-Ratio analysis is the foundation of financial analysis used to get an in-depth insight on company’s performance.
+Ratio analysis is the foundation of financial analysis used to get an in-depth insight on the company’s performance.
 It is a quantitative method to gauge financial performance on a year-to-year basis concerning various crucial components.
 It lets you scrutinise the past to fix the future, compare company financials against the industry average, and more.
+Typically, analysts use a combination of different ratios for a complete picture.
 Having a good idea of ratio analysis will help you get a comprehensive view of a company from different angles and verify the merits of your investment decision.